spinnaker-hackathon/gardening/README.md

 # April Spinnaker Gardening Virtual #CommunityHack

 Have fun and move the needle on continuous delivery at Spinnaker Gardening Days #communityHack, sponsored by Salesforce!
-Join other Spinnaker users and companies to learn and let your skills shine at this collaborative hackathon.
+Virtually join other Spinnaker users and companies on April 9 & 10 to learn and let your skills shine at this collaborative hackathon.
 We’ll dig into issues and features in open-source, and extend the ecosystem.

 ![Spinnaker Gardening Days Hero](3.png "Spinnaker Gardening")